d4n3sh/thedaneshproject/content/posts/2008-01-27-rambo-4-my-review.md

 5. Rambo 5/10

 Well, Rambo's old now.
 Shirt never comes off.
 Does not get captured, tortured and then escape.
 No more solo action, John Rambo actually works with mercenaries this time.
 Hardly says a word.
-I heard the word &#8220;John Rambo&#8221; only twice if memory serves me right.
+I heard the word "John Rambo" only twice if memory serves me right.

 6. Vehicles 4/10